dayton-outar/shillings/docs/OPERATIONS/TALENT.md

 [^1]: Chapter 2. _How to Work Well on Teams_.
 Software Engineering at Google.
 Curated by Titus Winters, Tom Manshreck & Hyrum Wright
 [^2]: Chapter 7. _Measuring Engineering Productivity_.Software Engineering at Google.
 Curated by Titus Winters, Tom Manshreck & Hyrum Wright
 [^3]: [With Goals, FAST Beats SMART](https://sloanreview.mit.edu/article/with-goals-fast-beats-smart/) by Donald Sull and Charles Sull
+[^4]: It has routinely been our experience at Google that when the quantitative and qualitative metrics disagree, it was because the quantitative metrics were not capturing the expected result.
+[^5]: Recall bias is the bias from memory.
+People are more likely to recall events that are particularly interesting or frustrating.
+[^6]: Recency bias is another form of bias from memory in which people are biased toward their most recent experience.
+In this case, as they just successfully completed the process, they might be feeling particularly good about it.
+[^7]: Because we asked only those people who completed the process, we aren’t capturing the opinions of those who did not complete the process.
+[^8]: There is a temptation to use such metrics to evaluate individual engineers, or perhaps even to identify high and low performers.
+Doing so would be counterproductive, though.
+If productivity metrics are used for performance reviews, engineers will be quick to game the metrics, and they will no longer be useful for measuring and improving productivity across the organization.
+The only way to make these measurements work is to let go of the idea of measuring individuals and embrace measuring the aggregate effect.